google/oss-fuzz/docs/reproducing.md

 You've been CC'ed on an OSS-Fuzz issue ([examples](https://bugs.chromium.org/p/oss-fuzz/issues/list?can=1&q=Type%3ABug%2CBug-Security)), now what?
-Before attempting a fix the bug you should be able to reliably reproduce it.
+Before attempting to fix the bug you should be able to reliably reproduce it.

 Every issue has a reproducer (aka "testcase") file attached.
 Download it.
 If the issue is not public, you will need to login using your Google account